 Glenwood Canyon Brewpub is a favorite in the area among locals and visitors alike.
-Not a big beer drinker, I still ordered a flight on their homebrews and loved everyone one!
+Not a big beer drinker, I still ordered a flight of their homebrews and loved every one!
 The boys were in heaven about their home-brewed root beer, as well.
 You’ll also find sparking seltzers and ciders, too.

 Lest you think this is just another brew pub, let me correct you.
 The food here was sensational.
 Bavarian pretzels, beer cheese soup, pub tacos, beer brats.
 You name it; it’s delish.
 I know this sounds strange, but the Reuben was my favorite!
 Oh, and the kids’ meals?
 They are served on a frisbee, which made for fun times that evening!

 FLY-FISH ON THE COLORADO RIVER

 The Glenwood Springs area is world renowned for its fly fishing.
 And while camping right next to the Colorado River, it was a dream to be able to walk 30 feet from our RV down to the water to make a couple of casts.
 The section of the river we were on was a bit deeper and faster, and locals recommended using a “nymph” rig and a small bobber called an indicator.